 We clearly recognise that it is the specific behaviour that challenges and not the person themself.
-We take a positive approach, viewing inappropriate behaviours or behaviours that challenge as forms of communication and we understand that behaviour communicates a need for support.
+We take a positive approach, viewing inappropriate behaviours or behaviours of concern as forms of communication, and we understand that behaviour communicates a need for support.

-We believe that behaviours that challenge always happen for a reason and consideration is given that this might be the only way a learner can communicate.
+We believe that behaviours of concern always happen for a reason and consideration is given that this might be the only way a learner can communicate.
 It can arise for different reasons which are personal to the individual child.
-Pupils who display, or are at risk of displaying behaviours that challenge are in need of our support.
+Pupils who display, or are at risk of displaying, behaviours of concern are in need of our support.